 The threat of a pandemic caused by influenza or any number of other highly contagious diseases, whether naturally occurring or human generated, loomed clearly over the world well before SARS-CoV-2 emerged.
 Zika resulted in more than 3700 cases of congenital birth defects in the Americas and a vaccine has yet to be approved.
 The Ebola outbreaks in Africa were never fully eradicated and defy control to this day.
 The 2018-2019 influenza season resulted in nearly 57,000 deaths in the United States because the vaccine was only 29 percent effective.
-It was only two years ago that the United Nations issued a global influenza could result in devastating consequences across the globe.
+It was only two years ago that the United Nations issued a global influenza strategy after the World Health Organization (WHO) insisted that pandemic influenza could result in devastating consequences across the globe.